rinigus/mapbox-gl-qml/api.md

                           })
     ```

-    and the following adds a small line source
+    and the following QML snippet adds a small line source

     ```
             var routeSource = {